Nimra264/smartbin/README.md

 **The HCSR04 Ultrasonic Sensors:**

-is attached inside the dustbin to detect the trash-level.
-LEDs are connected correspond to this ultrasonic sensor.
+This sensor is attached inside the dustbin to detect the trash level.
+LEDs are connected corresponding to this ultrasonic sensor.
 When HCSR04 will detect the level-1 of dustbin, corresponding LED-1 will turn on and when it will detect the level-2 of dustbin, corresponding LED-2 will turn on.
 The VCC (Voltage Collector) of this ultrasonic sensor is connected to the VCC of Arduino and its Trig, which is a pin connected with 12th digital pin of Arduino.
 It contains an Echo pin that is connected with 13th digital pin of Arduino.
 And its ground is connected with the ground of Arduino.

 **PIR Sensor:**